caburj/kwartrack/NOTES.md

   * [X] Show an indicator that a transaction is a loan or payment.
   * [X] Do not allow deleting/editing a loan if it already has a payment.
   * [X] Do not allow deleting/editing a payment.

+* [X] Show description in tooltip for unpaid loans.